 My little Witches love the story Little Red Riding Hood.
-We have created a little red riding hood craft using loo rolls.
-The Witches really enjoyed creating The Three Little Pigs with loo rolls you can create so many characters!!
+We have created a little red riding hood craft using tp rolls.
+The Witches really enjoyed creating The Three Little Pigs with tp rolls you can create so many characters!!
 Tp Rolls are fun and easy to use, they are used in the 100 Zoo Animal Crafts and the Witches created some adorable Mermaids, using paper mache

 Materials Needed for Little Red Riding Hood Craft:

 Starting with the first piece coloured fabric (yellow).
-You will need to cut a piece to fit around the body (loo roll).
-Glue this to your loo roll:
+You will need to cut a piece to fit around the body (tp roll).
+Glue this to your tp roll:

-For the back: cut out a piece to fit the back of the loo roll and glue this on.
+For the back: cut out a piece to fit the back of the tp roll and glue this on.
 This piece does not need to be as high as the front:

 Hair & Face

-For the hair you can either use wool or wool felt.
+To make the hair you can use wool or wool felt.
 I don’t have many colours in wool and I have loads of wool felt.
 It is easier to use wool felt for the hair as you can style it like how you want it.
 I used 2 strips, as I wanted her to have parted hair, just like the book.
-Glue the hair on top of the loo roll into place.
+Glue the hair on top of the tp roll into place.